LibrePlan/libreplan/doc/src/user/en/05-recursos.rst

    Virtual resources

-Limiting resources
+Queue-based resources
 ================================

-Limiting resources are an specific type of productive elements which just can be either not assigned or with a 100% of dedication.
-What it the same, they are not capable of having more than one task scheduled at the same time nor overassigned.
+A queue-based resources is a specific type of productive elements which can be either not assigned at all or has 100% of dedication.
+They can only handle one task at a time and never be overallocated.

-For each limiting resource a queue is automatically created so the tasks they have scheduled can be managed in an specific manner using the assignment methods provided, creating automatic assignments between the tasks and the queues matching required criteria or moving tasks between queues.
+For each queue-based resource a queue is automatically created so the tasks they have scheduled can be managed in a specific manner using the assignment methods provided, creating automatic assignments between the tasks and the queues matching required criteria or moving tasks between queues.